joost-morsink/Rest/docs/arch.md

 * Biz.Morsink.Rest.AspNetCore

 The first is a library that supports creating RESTful interfaces, in a protocol-agnostic way.
-The second library supports using this library with ASP.Net core 2.0.
+The second library supports using this library with ASP.Net Core 2.0.
 We will discuss the architectures of both projects separately, as well as any extensibility options.

 ## Rest {#Rest}